 - ‘Nothing on this page is real’: How lies become truth in online America – Fascinating and disturbing article from the Washington Post.
 Highlights the problems people have discerning “truth.”
 And how easily ‘fake facts’ can be created and shared.

-- Fact Vs. Fiction: Teaching Critical Thinking Skills in the Age of Fake News – New (Mov 2018) book by Jennifer LaGarde and Darren Hudgins
+- Fact Vs. Fiction: Teaching Critical Thinking Skills in the Age of Fake News – Excellent guide for educators and others.
+By Jennifer LaGarde and Darren Hudgins

 - TOP 5 QUESTIONS ABOUT MEDIA LITERACY & FAKE NEWS – Quick factsheet for parents and educators.
 Part of this larger project: The Parent & Educator Guide to Media Literacy & Fake News

 - Why elections like this prove that info literacy matters – Good advice from Carolyn Foote.

 - Fake News, Alternative Facts and Librarians As Dedicated Defenders of Truth – “The same fact can be used by different people to support alternative opinions, but the facts don’t change.
 Different people can use the same facts to emphasize alternative ideas or to inform different theories, but the facts remain the same.
 Facts are non-partisan.
 Facts alone are neutral.
 It’s what we do with them that becomes controversial.”

 - In on the joke: Political cartoons and the election– Joyce Valenza shares some great resources for teaching with political cartoons.